Jean Berger: Early years

 Berger was born Arthur Schloßberg into a Jewish family in Hamm, Westphalia.
 He studied musicology at the universities of Vienna and Heidelberg, where he received his Ph.D. in 1931 with Heinrich Besseler as his advisor.
 He also studied composition with Louis Aubert in Paris.
-While working as the assistant conductor at an opera house in Mannheim, he was forcibly removed from a rehearsal by Brown Shirts.
+While working as the assistant conductor at an opera house in Mannheim, he was forcibly removed from a rehearsal by Nazi Brown Shirts.

 After the Nazi Party seized power in Germany in 1933, he moved to Paris, where he took the French name Jean Berger and toured widely as a pianist and accompanist.
 From 1939 to 1941, he was an assistant conductor at the Municipal Theater in Rio de Janeiro and on the faculty of the Brazilian Conservatory.
 He also toured widely throughout South America.

 In 1941, he moved to the United States and served in the U.S. Army starting in 1942.
 In 1943, he became a US citizen.
 He worked in the Office of War Information producing foreign-language broadcasts and USO shows until 1946.
 From 1946 to 1948, he worked as an arranger for CBS and NBC and toured as a concert accompanist.